-An unannounced inspection took place on 15 August 2018 from 08.30 to 15.30 hours.
+An unannounced inspection took place on 27 September 2018 from 09.20 to 15.30 hours.

 This inspection was underpinned by The Health and Personal Social Services (Quality, Improvement and Regulation) (Northern Ireland) Order 2003, The Nursing Homes Regulations (Northern Ireland) 2005 and the DHSSPS Care Standards for Nursing Homes 2015.
-The inspection assessed progress with any areas for improvement identified during and since the last care inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

-There were examples of good practice found throughout the inspection in relation to staffing, staff recruitment, induction, training, supervision and appraisal, adult safeguarding and risk management, record keeping, audits and reviews, nutrition monitoring, mid-morning care reporting, communication between residents, staff and other key stakeholders.
-Further examples of good practice were found throughout the inspection in relation to the culture and ethos of the home, dignity and privacy, listening to and valuing patients and their representatives and taking account of the views of patients, governance arrangements, management of complaints and incidents, quality improvement and maintaining good working relationships.
+There were examples of good practice found throughout the inspection in relation to staffing, staff recruitment, induction, training, supervision and appraisal, adult safeguarding, risk management, the home's environment, record keeping, audits and reviews, communication between residents, staff and other key stakeholders.
+Further examples of good practice were found in relation to the culture and ethos of the home, dignity and privacy, listening to and valuing patients and their representatives, taking account of the views of patients, governance arrangements, management of complaints and incidents, quality improvement and maintaining good working relationships.